jbanson1/Study/AWS_Solutions_Architect/README.md

 You can use IAM Federation to allow a user to connect to directory services using their Bussiness/Office acount it uses SAML.

 # S3( Simple Storage Service )
 A generic storage service used to stored objects (anything static i.e files that dont change) objects can be upto 5 Terabytes but there is unlimited storage.
 Objects are stored in buckets(folders).
-Buckets are universal as such names must be globally unique.
+Buckets are universal as such names must be globally unique, buckets however are stored regionally.
 The S3 With 11 9s ( 99.999999999 ) durability and 99.95-99.99 availability.

 Example S3 URL :
 - https://<<bucket-name>>.S3.Region.amazonaws.com/<<KeyName>>